 This follows the successful implementation of 15 self bag drop units earlier this year.
 Those existing units are used by AirAsia passengers.

-SITA says that the self bag drop units has led to the baggage processing time being cut in half for AirAsia passengers.
-It now takes between 30-40 seconds on average compared to the 75 seconds previously and reducing the wait time for check-in by 40%.
+SITA says that the self bag drop units have led to the baggage processing time being cut in half for AirAsia passengers.
+It now takes between 30-40 seconds on average compared to the 75 seconds previously reducing the wait time for check-in by 40%.

 Azli Mohamed, Chief Strategy Officer, Malaysia Airports Holdings Berhad (MAHB):

 “More than 25 million passengers pass through klia2 terminal annually and that number is set to grow rapidly.
 We want to give each and every one of those passengers the best possible experience.
 SITA’s Scan&Fly solution will enhance the experience we’re able to offer by further reducing queues at peak times, smoothing out the passenger journey, and ensuring more accurate baggage handling.
 The self-service bag drop allows airlines at klia2 to better manage their resources and reallocate agents to focus on delivering an improved customer experience”

 Sumesh Patel, SITA President, Asia Pacific:

 “The extension of our partnership with MAHB will help them excel during this period of immense growth in travel in the region.
 The initial success of Scan&Fly at klia2 terminal is testament to how technology can improve the passenger experience and airport operations.
 More and more, passengers expect self-bag drop and other self-service options to be provided, they appreciate how it will speed up their journey and give them more control.”